benm-stm/kubectl-ports/README.md

 # kubectl-service-ports-plugin
-organized display of service ports and backup restore
+organized display of service ports using kubectl